ManiAm/VENTOS_Public/README.md

 Now make these modifications in Veins source code:

 **Step 5:** In the IDE, open Veins project and go to src/modules/mobility/traci/TraCIScenarioManager.h file.
-Find 'void executeOneTimestep()', and then change it to virtual void executeOneTimestep();
+Find 'void executeOneTimestep()', and then change it it to 'virtual void executeOneTimestep()';

+**Step 6:** In the IDE, open Veins project and go to src/modules/mobility/traci/TraCIScenarioManager.h file.
+Find 'void addModule()', and then change it to 'virtual void addModule()';

-**Step 6:** go to src/modules/mobility/traci/TraCICommandInterface.h file.
+**Step 7:** go to src/modules/mobility/traci/TraCICommandInterface.h file.
 Change access modifier private into public!

-**Step 7:** [optional] comment the MYDEBUG line in TraCIScenarioManager::receiveTraCIMessage() and also TraCIScenarioManager::sendTraCIMessage to make the output console less messy :)
+**Step 8:** [optional] comment the MYDEBUG line in TraCIScenarioManager::receiveTraCIMessage() and also TraCIScenarioManager::sendTraCIMessage to make the output console less messy :)

 After these modifications, build the Veins project again.
 Build is done much faster this time!